 Proven Coating Fixation Technologies

-Without initial and long–term component fixation, a surgeon’s efforts to restore joint function are lost.
-With the Pinnacle cup, fixation is achieved through 180° of either POROCOAT®, DUOFIX™ with Hydroxyapatite (HA) or GRIPTION® Coating.
+Initial and long-term component fixation are key to restore joint function.
+With the PINNACLE® Cup, fixation is achieved through 180° of either POROCOAT®, DUOFIX® with Hydroxyapatite (HA) or GRIPTION® Coatings.

-The proven cementless coating fixation technologies1-3 are based on the outstanding clinical performance4-6 of POROCOAT Porous Coating, which was introduced with the AML® cup in 1977, with the DURALOC® cup 1980 and with the PINNACLE cup in 2000.
-Therefore it has been clinically tracked for over 30 years.4-6,7 The DUOFIX Fixation System was introduced with PINNACLE cups in 2003 being an evolutionary combination of POROCOAT Porous Coating and highly amorphous hydroxyapatite (HA).
-Finally, in 2009 the GRIPTION cup fixation technology emulated the reliable foundation of the POROCOAT Porous Coating being also an evolutionary development in implant fixation technology due to an advanced 3D structure.5,6,8-11
+The proven cementless coating fixation technologies1-3 are based on the outstanding clinical performance4-6 of POROCOAT Porous Coating, which was introduced with the AML™ Cup in 1977, with the DURALOC® cup 1980 and with the PINNACLE cup in 2000.
+Therefore it has been clinically tracked for over 30 years.4-6 The DUOFIX Fixation System was introduced with PINNACLE cups in 2003 being an evolutionary combination of POROCOAT Porous Coating and highly amorphous hydroxyapatite (HA).
+Finally, in 2009 the GRIPTION cup fixation technology emulated the reliable foundation of the POROCOAT Porous Coating being also an evolutionary development in implant fixation technology due to an advanced 3D structure.5-10

 - Onodera S, et al. Cementless total hip arthroplasty using the modular S-ROM prosthesis combined with corrective proximal femoral osteotomy.
 J Arthroplasty.
 2006 Aug;21(5):664-9.